 Use of parade flags prior to the Civil War seems to have been largely limited to political campaigning.
 There was very little private use of flags pre-war, for general patriotic purpose not associated with government or military affairs.
 Because most of the pre-Civil War parade flags that exist have the names of presidential candidates printed directly on them, it is logical to suggest that even those that do not share this feature were produced for political campaigns in some fashion.

 1860 was the year that Abraham Lincoln won the White House against Northern Democrat Stephen Douglas, Southern Democrat John Breckinridge, and popular independent John Bell of the Constitutional Union Party.
 There were 33 states in 1860 and the flag officially had 33 stars, but flags used by politicians during the 19th century often had a star count that lagged behind that which was official.
 It may be that the star count simply wasn’t that important to the person ordering these small, printed flags.
 The purchaser may have sometimes been a campaign manager, but at others simply a political supporter who wished to make an impression and so chose an impressive star design from the flag-maker's existing inventory, regardless of the star count.
-In any event, several Lincoln campaign flags are known with 31 stars that are exactly like the California, Pennsylvania, Virginia, and Georgia flags, in various sizes, with the exception that they have "Lincoln & Hamlin" printed on them in some fashion.
+In any event, several Lincoln campaign flags are known with 31 stars that are exactly like the examples with the names of states, in various sizes, with the exception that they have "Lincoln & Hamlin" printed on them in some fashion.
 There is also a "Douglas & Johnson" flag with 31 stars in the same pattern.
-So 31 star flags of this exact style were certainly in use in 1860, which support the reported history of use of the California, Pennsylvania, Virginia, Georgia, and Florida flags at the Wigwam Convention.
+So 31 star flags of this exact style were certainly in use in 1860, which supports the reported history of use of these flags at the Wigwam Convention.

 The "Florida" example is documented in a book by Stuart Schneider called "Collecting Lincoln" (1997, Schiffer Publishing, Ltd., Atglen, PA), on page 46, accompanied by the Wigwam story.

-Because a flag in the same style also exists with a Fremont & Dayton overprint, produced for the 1856 presidential campaign, it is also possible that the flags were produced for the 1856 Republican National Convention in Philadelphia, the very first for the newly formed Republican Party.
-The count of 31 stars does not exclude 1852 Whig convention in Baltimore, but 1852 campaign textiles are practically unknown (just one flag and three or four kerchiefs are known, all of them representing Whig candidate Winfield Scott).
-The 31 star count likewise does not exclude Democrat conventions in this or any of the aforementioned years, but Democrats appear to have made little use of flags, perhaps because they were slower to adapt to the pursuit of campaign advertising in general.
-Campaigning for public office was considered unbecoming of a gentleman until the pivotal year of 1840, when Whig candidate William Henry Harrison became the first to produce flags, kerchiefs, banners and broadsides.
+Because a flag in the same style also exists with a Frémont & Dayton overprint, produced for the 1856 presidential campaign, it is also possible that the flags were produced for the 1856 Republican National Convention in Philadelphia, the very first for the newly formed Republican Party.
+The count of 31 stars does not exclude 1852 Whig convention in Baltimore, but 1852 campaign textiles are practically unknown (1 flag and a tiny handful of kerchiefs are known, all of them representing Whig candidate Winfield Scott).
+The 31 star count also does not exclude Democrat conventions in this or any of the aforementioned years, but Democrats appear to have made little use of flags, perhaps because they were slower to adapt to the pursuit of campaign advertising in general.
+Campaigning for public office was considered unbecoming of a gentleman until 1840, when Whig candidate William Henry Harrison became the first to actively pursue the venture.
+The first flags, kerchiefs, banners and broadsides were made for the Harrison campaign.
 Democrats were slow to respond.
+None exist for his opponent, Martin Van Buren.
+And while most political objects were produced for a profit by independent businessmen rather than by political parties or their representatives, the lack of campaign textiles for Democrat candidates early on seems to bear a relationship to a lesser number of campaign rallies.

 In summary, this 31 star flag has a collection of features that makes it a particularly special object.
 Here is a pre-Civil War star count, on a flag made to represent Virginia--a state to which very few surviving Stars & Stripes flags of the 19th century can be tied, either before or following the Civil War.
 Because this is a large and heavily populated state with some degree of wealth and proximity to the capital, greater interest can be expected from capable collectors, which raises its value in the marketplace.
 Further, the above features are present on a textile that was probably used in Chicago, a historic and wealthy city, for the political convention where Abraham Lincoln was selected and hence became the Republican Party's first successful candidate for president.
 This event of course took place on the doorstep of the Civil War.
 When this many things come together in one flag, it can easily be counted a masterpiece among known examples.